Manage card payments

 Resign API

-Resign one-click enables token-based transactions (1-click payments) with additional CVV verification, exclusive to PCI-DSS certified merchants.
-Resign 3D Secure involves a resign request and a 3D Secure verification URL redirect.
+Resign 1-click enables token-based transactions (1-click payments) with additional CVV verification, exclusive to PCI DSS certified merchants.
+Resign 3D Secure involves a resign request and a 3D Secure verify_url redirect.

 Refund